 The seller arrived with the container on a tilt trailer.
 He struggled quite a bit to get the container off of the trailer and onto the timbers without moving the timbers out of place.
 After he left, I used my floor jack and lifted the container's corners, one at a time, just enough for me to place the timbers back into position.
 Job done!

 Here are the 2nd set of double doors at the other end of the container.
 Without these extra doors, Murhphy's Law would hold true virtually everytime you wanted to remove something from the trailer, which means, "Whatever you want to remove from the container will always be at the far end."
 Not for me!
 This second set of doors is just what the doctor ordered!
-It cost several hundred more for this containers with two sets of doors but it was worth it, in my opinion.
+It cost several hundred more for this container with two sets of doors but it was worth it, in my opinion.

 More Storage Container

 4x4 Off-Road Homestead Firearms RC Flying